Calendly is a web-based software application that allows people to easily schedule appointments with app subscribers from a booking page.

 Google Calendar is a time-management and scheduling calendar service that is part of Google Workspace.

-Google Calendar ‘Appointment Schedule’ was rolled out to users of Google Workspace [for teams] in late March and early April 2022.
+Google Calendar’s Calendly-like ‘appointment schedules’ was rolled out to users of Google Workspace customers in late March and early April 2022.

-When you add a new Calendar Event, you’ll notice that ‘Appointment slots’ has been replaced with ‘Appointment schedule.’
+When you add a new Event to your Google Calendar, you’ll notice that the original ‘Appointment slots’ has been replaced with ‘Appointment schedule.’

-The functionality is similar to the free version of Calendly, but several notable differences exist.
+The features of the Google Calendar app are similar to the free version of Calendly, but several notable differences exist.